DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_assess-discovery-peer-review.md

 Assessors will:

 - read the supporting artefacts about the discovery.
 Start to think about questions you might ask
-- take part in a pre-call, organised by the service assessment team, to do introductions and agree an agenda
+- take part in a pre-call, organised by the service assessment plus team, to do introductions and agree an agenda
 - answer any questions or concerns the team may have

 ## During a discovery peer review